Rainbow-CPaaS/Rainbow-CLI-SDK/README.md

 ### Command **USERS**

-This command allows to list all the existing users
+This command allows to list all the existing users (limited to your admin right)

 ```bash
 $ rainbow users